When David Bowie Launched His Eye-Popping ‘Glass Spider’ Tour

 David Bowie has often been a performer ahead of his time – in his music, his image and his live performances.
-His 1987 Glass Spider tour was the biggest live spectacle of his career, an undertaking so massive that despite its success, Bowie would never attempt to repeat it.
+His 1987 Glass Spider tour was the biggest live spectacle of his career, an undertaking so massive that Bowie would never attempt to repeat it, despite the trek's success.

 The tour was in support of the Never Let Me Down album, which was intended as a return to rock for Bowie after exploring mainstream pop on previous releases.
 He conceptualized a big, bold, innovative experiment in blending an arena rock show with theatrical elements, groundbreaking staging and choreography.

 "It's written and structured with various thematic devices," Bowie said at the time.
 "If this works the way I hope it does, then the next step for me will be to write a piece specifically for arenas and stadiums, which is almost like taking a musical on the road that has one narrative form all the way through, with a cast of characters, and is written for epic theater.
 I'm testing the waters with this tour."

 Bowie assembled a team that included five dancers (under the direction of choreographer Toni Basil, famous for the No. 1 hit "Mickey"), saxophone, trumpet, congas and violin.
 He tapped Peter Frampton – who had just launched a semi-successful comeback after several years of retirement – to play guitar on both the album and tour.

-The entire ensemble rehearsed for 12 hours a day in New York before kicking off the tour overseas.
+The entire ensemble rehearsed for 12 hours a day in New York before kicking off the tour on May 30, 1987 at Stadion Feijenoord in Rotterdam, the Netherlands.
 The set list included the bulk of the new album, as well as a number of lesser-known songs from Bowie's catalog.
 The massive stage set consisted of a giant spider with vacuum tube legs that were lit from the inside, and Bowie would emerge from the spider's head for the show's dramatic encore.